-ID theft is when your personal information is stolen and used to open bank accounts, take out credit cards and loans or apply for government benefits and documents in your name such as passports and driving licences.
+Identity theft is when your personal information is stolen and used to open bank accounts apply for plastic cards and loans or for government benefits and documents such as passports, and driving licences in your name.

 - Transactions appear on your bank statement that you don’t recognise

-- You receive letters about loans or credit cards you didn’t apply for
+- You receive letters about loans, debt or plastic cards you didn’t apply for

 - You’re told you’re already claiming government benefits when you apply